yegor256/blog/_posts/2015/jul/2015-07-06-public-static-literals.md

 in the Java world).
 I encourage you to think differently.
 I can't tell you to stop using Apache Commons, because we just don't have a better alternative (yet!).
-But in your own code, don't use public static properties&mdash;ever.
+But in your own code, don't use public static properties---ever.
 Even if this code may look convenient to you, it's a very bad design.

 {% quote Every time you see data duplication, start thinking about the functionality you're duplicating %}